francisdiasbr/francisdiasbr/README.md

 </details>

 <details>
-<summary> 🔮 Mineral-book (a project to perform search and see properties of minerals through similarity, with atlas vector search database) </summary>
+<summary>SEARCH REGISTERS BY SIMILARITY: 🔮 Mineral-book</summary>

 <br/>
 (with Atlas Vector Search)
+SEARCH REGISTERS USING SEARCH PERFORMED IN A ATLAS VECTOR DATABASE

+(a project to perform search and see properties of minerals through similarity, with atlas vector search database)

 A complete solution for extracting, processing, storing, and searching for information about minerals in a semantic way.
 It illustrates the application of NLP techniques and semantic search on real datasets, providing a foundation for recommendation systems, enhanced search, and text analysis.

 #### 1. Backend (Python)